noghartt/blog/src/content/blog/paxos-made-simple-with-rust.md

 1. Your node can assume 3 different roles: _proposers_, _acceptors_ and _learners_.
 2. Your node can be all these roles at the same time.
-3. An acceptor will accept the first value that receive as a proposal.
+3. An acceptor will accept the first value that is received as a proposal.
 4. A _proposer_ will receive a promise from every _acceptor_, that promise let the _proposer_ knows that the node will accept the proposed value.
 5. A _proposer_ reach the _quorum_, that is, the majority, when receive a promise